 The Noughties-obsessed style set have officially declared the death of the middle part.
-After a long stint as arguably the most popular style choice, the middle part is finally falling out of favor with the likes of Bella Hadid and Dua Lipa, who are leading the charge when it comes to reviving forgotten fashion and beauty trends from the 2000s.
+After a long stint as arguably the most popular style choice, the middle part is finally falling out of favour with the likes of Bella Hadid and Dua Lipa, who are leading the charge when it comes to reviving forgotten fashion and beauty trends from the 2000s.

 Both stars have swapped their typical middle parts for sweeping side bangs, which were the look du jour during the Y2K era.
 Hadid debuted her new side fringe with a slick up-do for her birthday last month, only days after Lipa – who dates Hadid’s younger brother Anwar – was seen wearing her own hair in a side part with a high ponytail.